Metal Detecting UK – The Complete Guide

 Where will you be going mainly with your metal detector?

-You can buy any of these either new from Amazon, Ebay, a specialized Metal detector shop, or second hand from Gumtree, Ebay and local Facebook groups.
+You can buy any of these either new from Amazon, Ebay, a specialised Metal detector shop, or second hand from Gumtree, Ebay and local Facebook groups.

 Headphones are not necessarily mandatory, however I would always advise to begin with purchasing a set as they help you hear the tones the Metal detector makes more clearly, and you don’t annoy anybody with the beeps!

 You can expect to purchase a pair for around £12 at the bottom end of the scale, these will have a lead though and it sometimes can get in the way, and get a little tedious at times when you are unplugging them all day.